abreen/Dungeon/README.md

 The server uses [SnakeYAML][snakeyaml], a YAML parser for Java.
 The JAR file (version 1.12) is included in the `lib` directory.

+The client uses [Lanterna 3][lanterna], a pure Java terminal UI library that's super cool, and is included in the `lib` directory.

 I've been using some Java 1.7-only syntax, so you'll need (at least) Java 1.7.